chavacava/course-intro-go/basics/go_proverbs_struct/exercises.md

 Run the program and analyze the output.

 ## 3
-Modify the program to print all the proverbs and their respectives URL.
+Modify the program to print all the proverbs and their respective URL.
 Expected output:
 ```
 #1      Don't communicate by sharing memory, share memory by communicating. (https://www.youtube.com/watch?v=PAAkCSZUG1c&t=2m48s)